ben-levinson/213-git-tutorial/README.md

 * Clone - Make a copy of a repo
 * Branch - The data structure of commits often resembles a tree, changes can diverge from a given node
 * Master - The default / production branch
-* Fork - Create a new branch.
+* Fork - Create a copy of a repo that can be pulled back into the original.
 Often 3rd parties in open source projects
 * Push - Upload a commit
 * Pull - Download the most recent changes
 * Merge - Combine two branches into 1